Category: Urban Poetry

 Cold buses running

-Cold buses with people
+Cold buses peopled

 Cold people running